MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/guest-access.md

 > Guest users follow Teams Org-wide settings for the coexistence Upgrade mode.
 This can't be changed.

 ## Licensing for guest access

-Guest access is included with many Office 365 subscriptions with no additional licensing requirement.
-For more information about licensing, see [Azure Active Directory B2B collaboration licensing guidance](https://docs.microsoft.com/azure/active-directory/b2b/licensing-guidance).
+Guest access is included with all Office 365 Business Premium, Office 365 Enterprise, and Office 365 Education subscriptions.
+No additional Office 365 license is necessary.
+Teams doesn't restrict the number of guests you can add.
+However, the total number of guests that can be added to your tenant is based on what your Azure AD licensing allows - usually 5 guests per licensed user.
+For more information, see [Azure AD B2B collaboration licensing](https://docs.microsoft.com/azure/active-directory/b2b/licensing-guidance).

 > [!NOTE]